jarokaz/tpu-gke-sandbox/examples/jobset/README.md

 The `tpu_hello_world\single_slice` folder contains the example configuration of a single slice workload configured for  Interchip Interconnect (ICI) sharding using Fully Sharded Data Parallelism (FSDP).
 The `tpu_hello_world\multi-slice` is a configuration for a multi-slice workload with data parallelism (DP) over data-center network (DCN) connections and FSDP over ICI.

-To adapt the samples to your environment update the `namespace` and `images` fields in the `kustomization.yaml` files to reflect your environment.
+To adapt the samples to your environment update the `namespace` and `images` fields in the `kustomization.yaml` files to reference names used in your configuration.
 Set the `namespace` field to a Kubernetes namespace created during setup.
-As your recall, the Kueue LocalQueue used to admit workloads has been provisioned in this namespace.
-Update the `newName` property of the `images` field with the name of MaxText training container image build in the previous steps.
+As your recall, a Kueue LocalQueue used to admit workloads has been provisioned in this namespace.
+Update the `newName` property of the `images` field with the name of your MaxText training container image.

 To run a single slice example execute the following command from the `tpu_hello_world` folder: